hsoft/pluginbuilder/doc/install.rst

 Dependencies
 ============

-Before you can install py2plugin, you'll need to install both XCode and Python 3.2.
+Before you can install pluginbuilder, you'll need to install both XCode and Python 3.2.
 There are other dependencies, but they're automatically installed by `distribute`_:

 macholib:
     `macholib`_ reads and writes the Mach-O object file format.